Inferolateral Trunk (ILT):

 Purple=ILT; Pink=accessory meningeal reflux; orange=acom; red=left frontopolar branch; yellow=left A1

-In this patient, a normally prominent ILT (red) gives rise to the artery of the foramen rotundum (yellow), which supplies the roof of the nasopharynx, in combination with the also somewhat prominent Mandibulovidian Artery (pink) taking over the territory of the ascending pharyngeal in supply of the posterolateral nasopharynx (black).
+In this patient, a normally prominent ILT (red) supplies artery of the foramen rotundum (yellow), which supplies the roof of the nasopharynx, in combination with the also somewhat prominent Mandibulovidian Artery (pink) taking over the territory of the ascending pharyngeal in supply of the posterolateral nasopharynx (black).
+The greater palatine artery is purple.
 Notice the “down the barrel” view of the foramen rotundum artery within the foramen rotundum on the frontal native view (lower right).

 ILT reconstitution of the ICA